 - Environmental sustainability and climate-smart agriculture: Through this priority, DFID aims at promoting growth and reducing poverty, building resilience to climate-related challenges, and reducing the impact of agriculture on the environment.

 However, this increased political focus has not led to consistent funding increases.
-According to data from the Organisation for Economic Co-operation and Development’s (OECD’s) Development Assistance Committee (DAC), the UK spent US$1.1 billion in 2015 (the most recent year for which full data is available) on official development assistance (ODA) for agriculture (including forestry and fisheries) and rural development, a 9% decrease from US$1.1 billion in 2015.
-This corresponded to 6% of the UK’s total ODA, slightly below the 7% average among OECD DAC members.
+According to data from the Organisation for Economic Co-operation and Development’s (OECD’s) Development Assistance Committee (DAC), the UK spent US$977 million in 2016 on official development assistance (ODA) for agriculture (including forestry and fisheries) and rural development, a 9% decrease from US$1.1 billion in 2015.
+This corresponded to 5% of the UK’s total ODA, below the 7% average among OECD DAC members.
 It is important to note that this figure includes significant funding amounts for infrastructure-related investments relating to rural development; the actual amount spent on agriculture is thus significantly lower.
 Despite decreases in funding since 2014, ODA to agriculture remains significantly above where it stood a decade ago, at US$333 million in 2017.

 DFID’s bilateral agricultural programs follow the framework’s approaches and priorities.
 For example, in Zimbabwe, DFID works with small-scale farmers on how to benefit from rising food prices and focuses on market linkages and access to financing for farmers.
 In Afghanistan, DFID prioritizes large-scale agriculture, infrastructure and business development as part of broader economic-stability strategies.